PP-HashInclude/cfc-quiz/README.md

 cf login
   ```

-From within the *quiz* directory push your app to IBM Cloud
+From within the *get-started-python* directory push your app to IBM Cloud
   ```
 cf push
   ```